eclair4151/DrexelPrereqParser/README.md

 ~~Wait, where did this comma come from.
 Since when do you use commas to separate.
 Maybe its only for ones with the (concurrent) thing~~ SOLVED

 `or FASH 629 [Min Grade: B], FASH 251 [Min Grade: C] or FASH 629 [Min Grade: B]`
-This one just starts of with an or, and has a random comma.
-And the first and last class are the same!
+~~This one just starts of with an or, and has a random comma.
+And the first and last class are the same!~~ SOLVED (Mostly, nothing i can do about duplicate classes)

 `ECE 201 [Min Grade: D] (Can be taken Concurrently)(BMES 222 [Min Grade: D] or BIO 201 [Min Grade: D]) and (TDEC 231 [Min Grade: D] or ENGR 103 [Min Grade: D])`
 ~~This one has the concurrent parens but has more parens right after with no space~~ SOLVED